Construction principles for the information scientist: (6) Disconnect “who you are” from “what you are allowed”

 Distinction between who am I, is it really me and what may I

-In the physical world, we disclose who we are with our body characteristics (we are recognized) or with a certified document (driver's license, passport, identity card).
-In the digital world, we do this with a digital attribute associated with us (an email address, mobile number or device with digital certificate).
+In the physical world, people disclose who they are with body characteristics (they are recognized) or with a certified document (driver's license, passport, identity card).
+In the digital world, this is done with a digital attribute associated with the person (an email address, mobile number or device with digital certificate).

 Another well-known example is the state pass.
 Passes are still re-issued and collected to give someone access to a building (authorization).
 This while a pass once issued as an identity is valid for several years.
 It would suffice to link an authorization to an existing proof of identity.